 - Personalized puzzles (Melissa and Doug will add names on puzzles)

-- Board Games (education and encourages screen free family time)
+- Board Games (educational and encourages screen free family time)

 I asked a bunch of my friends what they give their daycare kids and I got a lot of really cool and unique ideas.
 I love polling providers; they are a great group of folks.
 Here is a list of what they said: